Spread the love

 Birds of Komodo National Park

 Overall, I had some luck during my three birding trips at Komodo National Park, as I saw most of the endemic birds there.
-However, all three times were the easy birdwatching option due to my work commitment there.
-My main focus was on the Komodo Dragons, and I sure had some interesting encounters with this prehistoric cousin of the dinosaurs.
+However, all three times were the easy birdwatching options due to my work commitments.
+My primary focus was on the Komodo Dragons, and I sure had some interesting encounters with this prehistoric cousin of the dinosaurs.

 Below is my simple bird list for Komodo National Park.
-It is not my full list, but those I can remember of my head.
+It is not a comprehensive list, but the ones I can recall off the top of my head.

 • Large-billed Crow